USDevOps/mywechat-slack-group/promotion/README.md

 **Ask active members to help us promoting this slack group.**

-_Attention: avoiding doing that, when they don't feel comfortable and suitable._
+_Attention: avoiding doing that, if people don't feel comfortable and suitable._

 - Use slack group in your daily work.
 It can be useful for more people, only after it's useful to yourself.